Mortuary archaeology: Ancestry

-When estimating ancestry, most methods use nonmetric traits, or observable traits.
+When estimating ancestry within a biodistance framework, most methods use nonmetric traits, or observable traits.
 The researcher looks at different morphological traits indicative of an ancestry.
 This causes more biases in the estimation.
 Researchers can also use metric traits from Standards and input the measurements into FORDISC to receive a result.

 Nonmetric traits of the crania are probably the most well known for estimating ancestry.
 Stanley Rhine is one of the most cited researchers for estimating ancestry using five cranial features.
 Even with the use of these traits, the outcome is only an estimation because of human variation.
 Joseph Hefner and Ousley use the same traits but score them differently.
 With this new scoring method, traits characteristic of American Blacks are scored at a 0 and Whites scored as 1.
 Once the traits are scored, they are added together.
 With the compiled score 3 and below means of American Black ancestry while 4 and above is White.

-Dental characteristics can also be used to estimate ancestry.
+Dental characteristics can also be used to estimate ancestry, particularly those listed in the Arizona State University Dental Anthropology System (ASUDAS).
 Heather Edgar looks at the different dental characteristics that might be able to help researchers distinguish ancestry.
 Some of these traits are shovel-shaped incisors indicative of Asians and Native Americans and Carabelli's cusps characteristic of European descent.
 The methods for estimating ancestry are scarce more work needs to be done.
 There also needs to be a protocol for collecting data for estimating ancestry.